sylviasullivan/entropy/README.md

-# entropy
+## An Information Entropy Metric for Convective Organization
-Codes to use information entropy to quantify convective organization:
+### Codes to use information entropy to quantify convective organization:

 *entropy.m* - a MATLAB code to test entropy calculation on randomly-generated matrices using the checkerboard function